edwardbrazier/claudecli/README.md

 Before you run ClaudeCLI, put your Anthropic API key into the environment variable ANTHROPIC_API_KEY.

 There are two ways of running this program:
-1. From the Windows exe file ./dist/claudecli.exe, which depends on some other local files.
+1. From the Windows exe file ./dist/claudecli.exe, which depends on some other files in the repository.
 2. From the source code, using Python.
 (See [CONTRIBUTING.md](CONTRIBUTING.md))

 The supported shells are: